Directions to the Hannon Library

 Travel on 405 South, exit on Jefferson Blvd., and turn right.
 Head west and make a left onto Lincoln Blvd.
 Head south and turn left into the campus on LMU Drive.

-Rabbi Sohn will be here in person to discuss, sell and sign her book
+author, Jonathan Kirsch will be here in person to discuss, sell and sign his book